-I overheard Maa and Jethima (Aunt) talking about Gota Sheddho last week when I was at my Kolkata resident!
+I overheard Maa and Jethima (Aunt) talking about Gota Sheddho last week when I was at my Kolkata residence!
 I was sipping my morning cup of coffee and enjoying their chitchat.
-A dish I have grown up eating with that too once in a year!
-Have you heard about this Bengali thick Veggie and Lentil Soup before!
-This is is a must have at my place and I have seen my mother and aunts cooking it every year on the night of Saraswati Puja.
+A dish I have grown up eating with that too once a year!
+Have you heard about this Bengali thick Veggie and Lentil Soup before?
+This is a must-have at my place and I have seen my mother and aunts cooking it every year on the night of Saraswati Puja.

 "You should spread love and share Gota Seddho", Yes, that’s what I remember about this dull, brownish, Lentil Veggie Cold Soup, Gota Sheddho.
 So very simple and cooked with almost no spices however it tastes amazing at least to my taste bud!
 This dish is always special to me for the simplicity that it has.
 For me, it’s an exceptional Bengali dish with the use of almost “No Spices”.
 This, however, is not a typical character of Bengali Cuisine.

 Gota means “Whole” while Sheddho depicts “Boiled”.
 Traditionally this dish is prepared with Six types of Veggies (Potato, Sweet Potato, Baby Eggplant, Peas with the pod, Hyacinth Beans and Baby Spinach) and each of the veggies has to be used in a quantity of six along with Green Moong Dal.
 Some people use Black Urad Dal instead of the Green Moong Dal, however, the latter is considered non-vegetarian by several families and hence they opted for the former one.

 Gota Shiddho is a Traditional Bengali thick Soup prepared in the winter or specifically on the night of Saraswati Puja or Basant Panchami and after giving whole night's rest the dish is served on the next day which is known as Shitol (cold) Shashthi (6th Day).